PHT-Medic/dppe-auc/README.md

 # DPPE-AUC

-Distributed Privacy-Preserving exact - area under the curve; a novel method to compute the exact global AUC without revealing individual sensitive input data.
-It utilizes a combination of Paillier, symmetric, and asymmetric encryption with perfect randomized encoding to compute the exact measurement even with tie conditions.
+**Distributed Privacy-Preserving Exact - Area Under the Curve** (DPPE-AUC) is a novel method for calculating the exact global AUC without exposing individual sensitive input data.
+The approach leverages a combination of Paillier encryption, symmetric and asymmetric cryptography, and perfect randomized encoding to ensure privacy and accuracy, even in the presence of tie conditions.

 ## Install requirements
 Run `pip install -r requirements.txt` to ensure all requirements are fulfilled.

 ## Showcase
 Sequence data of HIV-1 strains and the corresponding coreceptor binding of 10462 subjects was used.
 The raw data is from